thabart/SimpleIdentityServer/README.md

 # Lokit

-Visite the [website](http://openid.net/certification/) for more information.
+Visit the [website](http://simpleidentityserverdoc.readthedocs.io/en/latest/) for more information.

-Don't hesitate to create GITHUB tickets if you have questions or you want to report bugs.
+Don't hesitate to create GITHUB tickets if you have questions or to report bugs.